nuejs/nue/packages/nuejs.org/docs/content-syntax.md

----
-include: [tabs]
----

-# Content
+# Content syntax
-Nue provides an extended Markdown syntax for authoring web content.
-In addition to the basic text formatting, you have sections, grids, responsive images, videos, tabbed content, and more.
-You can rapidly assemble complex web pages without ever touching a single line of code.
-Just simple versionable text files, directly accessible on your file system, and editable with your favorite editor.
+Nue provides an **extended Markdown syntax** for authoring rich web content.
+Building on top of basic Markdown, you can easily include complex elements like grids, responsive images, tabbed content, and more.
+This allows you to rapidly create dynamic, responsive web pages without writing any additional code.
+Everything is managed through simple, versionable text files that can be edited directly on your file system with your favorite text editor.

 ## Basic syntax
-Nue offers a full [Markdown support](//daringfireball.net/projects/markdown/).
-That is: All the familiar things like headings, quotes, lists, and fenced code blocks are supported:
+Nue fully supports standard [Markdown](//daringfireball.net/projects/markdown/), allowing you to work with familiar formatting options like headings, quotes, lists, and fenced code blocks.
+Here's an example of the basic syntax:

 ```md
 # First level heading